tpapp/DynamicHMC.jl/.github/ISSUE_TEMPLATE/generic-issue-template.md

 ## Output, expected outcome, comparison to other samplers

+Did the sampler fail to run, produce incorrect results, …?

 ## Contributing code for tests

 You can contribute to the development of this package by allowing that your example is used as a test.
-Please indicate whether your code can be used under the MIT "Expat" license, found in the root directory of this package.
+Please indicate whether your code can be incorporated into this package under the MIT "Expat" license, found in the root directory of this package.